Fred Mollin: Early life

 Fred Mollin was born (February 10, 1953) in Amityville, New York to Edward and Pauline Mollin, and is the youngest of three siblings.
-He began playing the drums at age six, the guitar at age eleven, and formed his first band at age thirteen, performing at junior high and high school dances.
-After seeing the Beatles perform on The Ed Sullivan Show in 1964, he was inspired to become a musician, singer, and songwriter.
 He attended Calhoun High School in Merrick, New York.

 In an interview with Spirit of Harmony, Mollin said, "When my parents would tell their friends that I was leaving high school at 16 to make a life as a musician, they would all say 'we're so sorry,' as if I was terminally ill.
 In that day and age, it would have sounded better if I had gone off to join the circus".

 Career

 At age 18, Mollin moved to Toronto, Canada in 1971.
 His brother Larry had moved there a year before and urged Fred to come and see the creative possibilities.
-Mollin never looked back and in 1972, they formed Canada's first improvisational comedy group, Homemade Theatre.
+In 1972, they formed Canada's first improvisational comedy group, Homemade Theatre.
 The four-man troupe consisted of Fred (musician, composer, singer, and actor), Phil Savath, Barry Flatman, and his brother, Larry, who also performed for three years on their own CBC television series, Homemade Television.
 In 1975, Homemade Theatre was awarded a Canadian Gold Record for their novelty single, "Santa Jaws".